AMWA-TV/bcp-007-01/docs/Overview.md

 ]
 ```

-> Consider separating `source_address` and `source_port`.
-Inquiry into NDI support about url / address / port usage in the SDK.

-When making a connection, `machine_name` and `source_name` MUST be specified in Receiver `transport_params`; `source_url` and `source_address` MAY also be specified in Receiver `transport_params`.

 #### machine_name
-This indicates the device name of the Native NDI Sender that is to be connected, as utilized by the NDI SDK.
+The device name of the Native NDI Sender that is to be connected, as utilized by the NDI SDK.
+A controller MUST specify  `machine_name` when making a connection.

 #### source_name
 The name of the Native NDI Sender stream in the NDI domain that is to be connected.
 This property MUST NOT be concatenatedwith `machine_name` in the format `machine_name (source_name)`.
+A controller MUST specify `source_name` when making a connection.

 > Informative notes: In the NDI domain, the `source_name` and `machine_name` are concatenated in the format `machine_name (source_name)` when streams are discovered and connected, however in the `transport_params`, these properties are kept independent.

 #### source_url
 The URL of the NDI Native Sender as utilized by the NDI SDK.
 The contents are proprietary to the NDI SDK and SHOULD NOT be interpreted.
-This parameter MUST be set to `null` if it is not known.
+A controller MAY specify `source_url` when making a connection if it is known, otherwise the controller MUST set it to `null`.

 #### source_address
 The IP address and port that the sender is utilizing for the stream.
-If specified, it MUST be in the format `ip_address:port_number`, otherwise it MUST be set to `null` if not known.
+A controller MAY specify `source_address` when making a connection if it is known, in which case it MUST be in the format `ip_address:port_number`, otherwise it MUST be set to `null` if not known.

-## IS-05 Connection Bahavior
- Connections in the NDI domain can be specified in several different ways.
-In each case the Native NDI Receiver identifies the stream to be connected through at least one of:
- - `machine_name` and `source_name`
- - `source_url`
- - `source_address` and `source_name`
- - `source_address`

-> Suggest removing the above.

-In order to activate a connection, `machine_name` and `source_name` MUST be specified by a controller in the Receiver `transport_params`.
-In order to make connections across subnets, `source_url` or `source_address` MUST also be specified.

- Native NDI Devices will not necessarily support all these methods, so Controllers and Devices SHOULD specify as much information as is known in `transport_params`.
-If the NDI Receiver is not provided with one or more of the above parameters, but is able to determine the additional parameters, it MAY report these updated `transport_params` upon activation.

-> Suggest removing above paragraph
 ## Controllers

 A controller MUST be able to discover NDI Senders and NDI Receivers by using the query API.